Madwand99/From-the-Depths/Advanced Aerial AI/README.md

 An option for airships is to allow the AI to manually control downward-pointing engine drive fractions.
 This option can be turned off above a certain speed (in m/s) for VTOL takeoffs.
-Set "UseVTOLBeneathSpeed" to a large number to use VTOL all the time
+Set `UseVTOLBeneathSpeed` to a large number to use VTOL all the time

     UseVTOLBeneathSpeed = 0

 A list of engine indices to use for VTOL.
-Set to 'all' to use all downward-pointing engines.
+Set to `'all'` to use all downward-pointing engines.
-Use a list format, i.e. {0,1,2,3} to specify exact engine indices -- generally engines are numbered in the order you place them on the vehicle.
-Engines may be attached to spin blocks for use with vector thrust, and will be rotated backwards for normal use when "UseVTOLBeneathSpeed" is exceeded.
+Use a list format, i.e. `{0,1,2,3}` to specify exact engine indices -- generally engines are numbered in the order you place them on the vehicle.
+Engines may be attached to spin blocks for use with vector thrust, and will be rotated backwards for normal use when `UseVTOLBeneathSpeed` is exceeded.
 If engines are on spin blocks, you must specify their indices if the AI is to control their drive fraction.
 For engines mounted to the hull, set each such engine to "Main".